nunit/nunit.analyzers/documentation/NUnit3001.md

 # NUnit3001

-## Expression was checked in an Assert.NotNull, Assert.IsNotNull or Assert.That call
+## Expression was checked in an ClassicAssert.NotNull, ClassicAssert.IsNotNull or Assert.That call

 | Topic    | Value
 | :--      | :--